rednafi/digressions/_posts/2020-03-09-python-singledispatch.md

 title: Polymorphic Dispatching with Python's Singledispatch
 toc: false
 layout: post
-description: Using singledispatch in python.
+description: A functional approach to polymorphism in python
 categories: [markdown]
 ---